CkyBlue/D-I-Project-2-Group-17/README.md

 The website updates every 5 seconds, and on the screen the following data is visible:
 - Current temperature in degrees Celsius with a colored stripe, whose length and color depends on the value of the current temperature.
-Current temperature is updated every 5 seconds
+Current temperature is updated every 5 seconds.
+Below the stripe, there is a chart representing the recorded temperatures, every 5 seconds a new value of current temperature is added to the chart.
+Every 75 seconds, after the chart consists of 15 values, the chart restarts and shows new values, untill there are 15 and it restarts again
-- Average temperature in degrees Celsius with a colored stripe, whose length and color depends on the value of the average temperature. in degrees Celsius with a colored stripe, whose length and color depends on the value of the average temperature.
+- Average temperature in degrees Celsius with a colored stripe, whose length and color depends on the value of the average temperature.
 Average temperature is updated every hour
-- A chart representing the recorded temperatures, every 5 seconds a new value of current temperature is added to the chart.
-Every 75 seconds, after the chart consists of 15 values, the chart restarts and shows new values, untill there are 15 and it restarts again
 - Current humidity with a colored stripe, whose length and color depends on the value of the current humidity.
-Current humidity is updated every 5 seconds
-- Average humidity with a colored stripe, whose length and color depends on the value of the average humidity.
-Average humidity is updated every hour
-- A chart representing the recorded humdity, every 5 seconds a new value of current humidity is added to the chart.
+Current humidity is updated every 5 seconds.
+Below the stripe, there is a chart representing the recorded humidity values, every 5 seconds a new value of current humidity is added to the chart.
 Every 75 seconds, after the chart consists of 15 values, the chart restarts and shows new values, untill there are 15 and it restarts again
+- Change units mode, where the units of temperature can be changed between Celsius, Kelvin and Fahrenheit scales.
+The temperature data with a different unit than Celsius can only be viewed on the screen of M5 Stack Atom

+#### Viewing data on the screen of M5 Stack Atom
+When the screen is deactivated, the device is measuring and recording the temperature every 5 seconds.
+To activate the device, its screen should be pressed.
+Once the device is activated, it shows the current temperature followed by a current humidity value.
+By default, temperature in degrees Celsius is displayed, but the unit can be changed to Kelvin or Fahrenheit scale through a website as mentioned above